allysonvasquez/nvidia-pipecat-notebooks/README.md

-# ACE Controller Teaching Kit
+# Digital Human Teaching Kit Technical Notebooks

+Hello!
 This repository serves as a comprehensive teaching kit for building end-to-end digital human pipelines using the ACE Controller and NVIDIA-pipecat.
 It provides hands-on examples, tutorials, and best practices for developing digital human applications.

 ## Who is this for?
 This is for academic use, and as such is geared more towards understanding the nvidia-pipecat library and the development around digital human pipelines.